spacetelescope/jwst/docs/jwst/undersampling_correction/description.rst

 Once a group in a ramp has been flagged as affected by charge migration, all subsequent groups in the ramp are also flagged.
-By flagging these groups, they will not get used in the computation of slopes in the ``ramp_fitting`` step, and as described in the algorithm section below, they will be used in the calculation of the variance of the slope due to readnoise,
+By flagging these groups, they will not get used in the computation of slopes in the ``ramp_fitting`` step, and as described in the algorithm section below, they will be used in the calculation of the variance of the slope due to readnoise.

 Input details